MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/sort-options.md

 # Sorting options for Power BI visuals

-This article describes the different options available for to specifying the the way a visual sorts items in Power BI.
+This article describes the different options available for to specifying the way a visual sorts items in Power BI.

 By default, a visual doesn't support modifying its sorting order, unless stated otherwise in the *capabilities.json* file.